streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 #Services

 A Streamr service is a process which consumes and acts upon real-time data.
-A service contains one or more modules (these do the processing) and one or more [streams](#streams) (these provide the data).
+A service contains one or more [modules](#modules) (these do the processing) and one or more [streams](#streams) (these provide the data).
 Streams and modules are connected in the configuration you'll design.
-Those connections define how the data flows through the service.
+Those connections determine how the data flows through the service.

 There's a wide variety of built-in modules in Streamr.
 Some of those perform basic arithmetic and logical operations, filtering, sampling, aggregation, and so on.
 Others transform the data in some fashion and feed it to the next stage.
 Yet other modules interact with the outside world and with external systems.

 Computation in a Streamr service is entirely event-based.
 Any module will execute immediately when activated by incoming events.
 When new events arrive in the input stream, the data automatically flows through the service.
-This inherently asynchronous process allows for fast and continuous in-memory processing of large volumes of data.
+This inherently asynchronous process allows for fast and continuous in-memory processing of large volumes of real-time data.

-**Add a paragraph to make the case that the service topology is more than a sequential workflow?**
+**Add a paragraph to make the case that the topology can be mch more than a sequential workflow?**

 As a simple example, here's a service consisting of one stream and a chart module connected together.
 When you run the service, the events flow from the stream to the chart, and the chart draws the data points as they arrive.